filamentphp/filament/packages/spatie-laravel-media-library-plugin/docs/02-form-components.md

     ->model(auth()->user()),
 ```

-The [collection](https://spatie.be/docs/laravel-medialibrary/v9/working-with-media-collections/simple-media-collections) you to group files into categories.
+The [collection](https://spatie.be/docs/laravel-medialibrary/v9/working-with-media-collections/simple-media-collections) allows you to group files into categories.

 The media library file upload supports all the customization options of the [original file upload component](/docs/forms/fields#file-upload).